GUAN-XINGQUAN/AutoSDAPlatform/README.md

 *Postprocessing*: Some MATLAB files that could be used to plot pushover curve or extract EDPs from dynamic analysis.

 *Preprocessing*: The python codes relating to preprocessing the electronic steel section database is stored here.
 The user does not need to access to this folder.

+### Any questions or suggestion:

+Send an email to: guanxingquan@ucla.edu